jnorell/kint-debugger/readme.txt

 == Frequently Asked Questions ==

-= I called the debug functions, but I can't find the output! =
+= I have called the debug functions, but I can't find the output! =
 * If you have the Debug Bar plugin installed, all of your debug results will be displayed under the "Kint Debugger" sub panel.

 If you have a feature request or question, please use the [Kint Debugger support forum](http://wordpress.org/tags/kint-debugger).